home-assistant/home-assistant.io/source/_integrations/notify.markdown

 ## Usage

-The different `notify` integrations you have set up will each show up as a different automation {% term action actions %} / {% term service %} calls that you can use.
+The different **Notify** integrations you have set up will each show up as a different automation {% term action %} or {% term service %} call that you can use.

 One notification integration is automatically included, the Persistent Notifications which creates a notification in the sidebar of the web interface of Home Assistant.
 This can be chosen with the action named "Notifications: Send a persistent notification" which uses the service `notify.persistent_notification`.

 Another common notification integration is via the companion app for Android or iPhone.
 This can be chosen with the action "Send a notification via mobile_app_your_phone_name" which uses the service `notify.mobile_app_your_phone_name`.
 See the [companion app documentation](https://companion.home-assistant.io/docs/notifications/notifications-basic) for lots of customization options.

 With any of these integrations, the `message` data input in the automation editor is the main text that will be sent.
-Other fields are optional, and some integrations support additional `data` or `target` information to customize the action, see their integration pages for more details.
+Other fields are optional, and some integrations support additional `data` or `target` information to customize the action.
+For more details, refer to their integration documentation.

-Be aware that the `notify.notify` service is shorthand for the first notify service the system can find and might not work as intended.
+Be aware that the `notify.notify` service is shorthand for the first notify service the system can find.
+It might not work as intended.
 Choose a specific service to make sure your message goes to the right place.

 Notifications can also be sent using [Notify groups](https://www.home-assistant.io/integrations/group/#notify-groups).
 These allow you to send notification to multiple devices with a single call, or to update which device is notified by only changing it in a single place.

 ### Test if it works

-After you setup a [notifier](/integrations/#notifications), a simple way to test if you have set up your notify platform correctly is to open **{% my developer_services title="Developer tools -> Services" %}** tab from the sidebar.
-Choose your service from the **Service** dropdown menu depending on the integration you want to test, such as "Notifications: Send a persistent notification" or "Notifications: Send a notification via mobile_app_your_phone_name".
-Enter your message into the **message** field, and press the **CALL SERVICE** button.
+After you setup a [notifier](/integrations/#notifications), a simple way to test if you have set up your notify platform correctly is to open {% my developer_services title="**Developer tools** > **Services**" %}** tab from the sidebar.
+Choose your service from the **Service** dropdown menu depending on the integration you want to test, such as **Notifications: Send a persistent notification** or **Notifications: Send a notification via mobile_app_your_phone_name**.
+Enter your message into the **message** field, and select the **CALL SERVICE** button.

 ### Examples

-Select the "Notifications: Send a persistent notification" action under **Developer Tools** on the **Services** tab.
+In the **Developer Tools**, on the **Services** tab, select the **Notifications: Send a persistent notification** action.
 Enter a message and test sending it.

 If you switch to view the YAML data under **Developer Tools**, it will appear as below.
 The same {% term action %} can be chosen in {% term automation %} actions %, whose YAML will appear the same: